henry2004y/Vlasiator.jl/docs/src/examples.md

 1. the structure of VLSV format does not guarantee parallel writing order;
 2. numerical error accumulates with floating point representation.

-The key is that we should not check quantities that are related to MPI writing sequence.
-Note that even file sizes may vary depending on the number of MPI processes!
+The key is that we should not check quantities that are related to MPI writing sequence: for some reasons, even file sizes may vary depending on the number of MPI processes!

 ```
 compare(filename1, filename2)